Release muscle stiffness

 Possible causes of muscle hardening

 Injuries can also have similar effects.
-Either the injured part of the body - due to a bruise, pulled or torn muscle - can develop muscle hardening, or other, primarily unrelated muscles, for example.
+Either the injured body part - due to a bruise, strain or even a torn muscle - can develop muscle hardening, or other, primarily unrelated muscles, for example.
 This is because the injured part of the body is usually spared and the body is therefore stressed on one side.
-So if, for example, you have a pulled muscle in your thigh on the right side and now the left side has a hardened muscle, this is probably because of this.
+For example, if you have a muscle strain in the thigh on the right side and now the left has a hardened muscle, this is probably because of this.

 Stress & other triggers

-Often overlooked, but often particularly crucial, is stress.
-We all know how much tension can build up in the body due to emotionally difficult times and this muscular tension can cause muscle stiffness if not addressed.
+Often overlooked, but often particularly decisive, is also stress.
+We all know how much tension can build up in the body due to emotionally difficult times and this muscular tension can cause muscle stiffness if left unattended.
 This physically manifested tension can persist long after the emotional situation has been resolved.
 So think back for a while if you can't think of a possible stressor at first.

 In addition to the main causes, there are also some factors that do not trigger muscle stiffness, but can promote it.
 These include a lack of exercise, insufficient fluid intake and poor nutrition.
 All of these have a significant impact on the health of your muscles and the general condition of your freedom of movement.
 It is therefore best to ensure that you always provide yourself and your body with sufficient water, nutrients and exercise to effectively prevent muscle stiffness.
 Muscle stiffness is often the result of several of the possible causes mentioned.
 The more you know and observe yourself and your body in detail, the more precisely you can resolve muscle stiffness - because it is often not enough to alleviate just one of these factors.